 Founder and Producer

-Cathy grew up in the wilds of far north Queensland, studied zoology and journalism, worked as a writer/producer in advertising, marketing and video in Australia and the UK.
+Cathy grew up in the wilds of far north Queensland, studied zoology and journalism, and worked as a writer/producer in advertising, marketing and video in Australia and the UK.

-Yet it’s in fiction features that Cathy made her mark, starting with the multi award winning UNFINISHED SKY, which premiered at Toronto International Film Festival and was the 4th highest grossing Australian film of 2008.
+Yet it’s in fiction features that Cathy made her mark, starting with the multi award winning Unfinished Sky, which premiered at Toronto International Film Festival and was the 4th highest grossing Australian film of 2008.

 Cathy took a sabbatical in 2015-19 as Senior Manager of Production Investment at Film Victoria, and returned to producing in late 2019 as Cathartic Pictures.

 Geskeva (Maz) Komba is a trans-disciplinary creative of Comorian and Tanzanian heritage.
 A graduate of the Victorian College of the Arts' Master of Producing course, she is also an alum of the Cinespace Story Lab, Story Lab 2.0, and the Compton School 3-2-1 Workshop taught by Andrea Buck and David Court.
 Geskeva is currently working with Cathartic Pictures on a Producer Placement supported by Film Victoria, and she is passionate about combining her skills of working with community, and writing stories that build platforms of multiplicity and authentic representation.